-The FOIA Coordinator shall keep a copy of all written requests for public records received by the Township on file for a period of at least one year.
+The FOIA Coordinator shall keep a copy of all requests for public records received by the Township for a period of one year.

 A copy of this Procedures and Guidelines document and the Township’s Written Public Summary must be publicly available by providing free copies both in the Township's response to a written request and upon request by visitors at the Township's office.

-This Procedures and Guidelines document and the Township's Written Public Summary will be maintained on the Township's website, so a link to those documents will be provided in lieu of providing paper copies of those documents.
+This Procedures and Guidelines document and the Township’s Written Public Summary will be maintained on the Township’s website at: www.twp.grand-blanc.mi.us, so a link to those documents will be provided in lieu of providing paper copies of those documents.

 Section 2: Requesting a Public Record

-Requests to inspect or obtain copies of public records prepared, owned, used, possessed or retained by the Township may be submitted on the Township's FOIA Request Form, in any other form of writing (letter, fax, email, etc.), or by verbal request.
+- Requests to inspect or obtain copies of public records prepared, owned, used, possessed, or retained by the Township may be submitted on the Township’s FOIA Request Form, in any other form of writing (letter, or fax, etc.).

-A request must sufficiently describe a public record so as to enable Township personnel to identify and find the requested public record.
+- A written request must sufficiently describe a public record so as to enable Township personnel to identify and find the requested public record.

-A person may request that public records be provided on non-paper physical media, emailed or other otherwise provided to him or her in digital form in lieu of paper copies.
+- A person may request that public records be provided on non-paper physical media, GovQA public records request portal or otherwise provided to him or her in lieu of paper copies.
 The Township will comply with the request only if it possesses the necessary technological capability to provide records in the requested non-paper physical media format.